 This life annuity can be taken jointly by you and your spouse.
 You will receive the pension until your death, your spouse will also be entitled to the pension till his/her survival.
 In other words, the last survivor will receive the pension.

 - With & Without life Cover Pension Plan:

 Pension Plans with life cover are those that pay the lump sum assured to the nominee of the policyholder in case of his or her untimely death during the accumulation phase.
+One is advised to consult miss sold SIPP experts before venturing to invest in such a type of plan.
 Without life cover plan, on the other hand, do not offer any guaranteed lump sum on the death of the policyholder.
 But all the premiums accumulated are paid back to the nominee.

 - Traditional and Unit-Linked Pension Plans:

 A traditional pension plan invests the fund mostly in Government securities.
 A Unit-Linked pension plan, on the other hand, invests the fund in combinations of bonds, stocks, mutual funds etc.